-Last week I was at my neighbor’s house for dinner and we got onto the subject of cybersecurity.
-My neighbor was pretty convinced that he had good protection on his home network, but armed with nothing more than my laptop and a cold beer, I got access within 5 minutes – I could see all the machines on his network and his password too.
+Last week, I was at my neighbor’s house for dinner and we got onto the subject of cybersecurity.
+My neighbor was pretty convinced that he had good protection on his home network.

 It’s easy.
 Anyone can do it.
 The tools are available for free on the internet and there are countless YouTube videos telling you how to use those tools to infiltrate company networks — where customer data ripe for the picking.

 Lesson 2: There's a huge network security problem

 Corporate cybersecurity is a problem that is not going away.
 Hackers and malicious fraudsters are getting smarter and quicker.
 In fact, any hacking tools and instructions that are on the internet are already out of date.
 Something new and better is already out there.

 Meanwhile however, organizations are following a series of steps in order to become ‘compliant’ – but does this translate to having a secure network?
 The answer is no. These standards are meant as a minimum and they will not safeguard everyone.
 Each organization needs to look at their own level of risk in order to safeguard adequately.